In the clinic for Oct. 9, 2025

 Oct.
 9, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: , Esense, Mainz, Nexalin.
+Clinical updates, including data readouts and publications: Aardvark, Alligator, Bavarian Nordic, Carsgen, Cervomed, Gain, Herantis, Hope, ITM, Oncoinvent, Sanofi.

 Briefs